AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

    ![Sample GraphQL response](../assets/customize-cif-components/sample-graphql-query.png)

-   Note that the value of **Yes** is an integer of **1**.
-This is useful when we write the GraphQL query in Java.
+   The value of **Yes** is an integer of **1**.
+This value is useful when you write the GraphQL query in Java&trade;.

    >[!TIP]
    >
-   > More detailed documentation about [Adobe Commerce GraphQL can be found here](https://devdocs.magento.com/guides/v2.4/graphql/index.html).
+   > Read more detailed documentation about [Adobe Commerce GraphQL here](https://devdocs.magento.com/guides/v2.4/graphql/index.html).

 ## Update the Sling Model for the Product Teaser {#updating-sling-model-product-teaser}

-Next, we will extend the business logic of the Product Teaser by implementing a Sling Model.
-[Sling Models](https://sling.apache.org/documentation/bundles/models.html), are annotation driven "POJOs" (Plain Old Java Objects) that implement any of the business logic needed by the component.
-Sling Models are used in conjunction with the HTL scripts as part of the component.
-We will follow the [delegation pattern for Sling Models](https://github.com/adobe/aem-core-wcm-components/wiki/Delegation-Pattern-for-Sling-Models) so that we can just extend parts of the existing Product Teaser model.
+Next, you extend the business logic of the Product Teaser by implementing a Sling Model.
+[Sling Models](https://sling.apache.org/documentation/bundles/models.html), are annotation driven "POJOs" (Plain Old Java&trade; Objects) that implement business logic that is needed by the component.
+Sling Models are used with the HTL scripts as part of the component.
+Follow the [delegation pattern for Sling Models](https://github.com/adobe/aem-core-wcm-components/wiki/Delegation-Pattern-for-Sling-Models) so you can extend parts of the existing Product Teaser model.

-Sling Models are implemented as Java and can be found in the **core** module of the generated project.
+Sling Models are implemented as Java&trade; and can be found in the **core** module of the generated project.

 Use [the IDE of your choice](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/local-development-environment-set-up/development-tools.html#set-up-the-development-ide) to import the Venia project.
 Screenshots used are from the [Visual Studio Code IDE](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/local-development-environment-set-up/development-tools.html#microsoft-visual-studio-code).